 Lost and Found

-Students who have lost or found items should contact the Enrollment Management Office in room 301 (map does not label it with this office name).
+Students who have lost or found items should contact the Admissions and Records Office.
 All items in the Lost and Found are held for one semester.
-After one semester, unclaimed items are disposed of in the most useful and efficient manner.
-Campus security in building 650 also has a lost and found box.
+Campus Security in building 650 also has a lost and found box.